 What is GPA?

-GPA stands for Graded Point Average and it's one of the measures of students' achievements and academic performance.
+GPA stands for Grade Point Average and it's one of the measures of students' achievements and academic performance.
 The calculation is done by converting the grades to a numerical scale and averaging them, according to given credits (weights).
 GPA may be calculated on the basis of grades from one semester, a year, or even your whole academic career.

 Although GPA is a basic estimator and may vary a bit between schools, it's a measure often used by academic institutions and potential employees.
 It finds application in assessing and comparing students and creating the rankings for: